greggman/webgpu-utils/README.md

 ## Notes about structured data

-### The first level of an array of intrinsic types is flattened.
+### The first level of an array of intrinsic types is flattened by default.

 Example: